.

 Microsegmentation in Cloud

 Microsegmentation has emerged as a critical technique for enhancing security by isolating workloads and reducing the attack surface.
-Unlike traditional network segmentation methods, which focus on broad divisions based on subnets or VLANs, microsegmentation allows for granular control at the individual workload level.
+Unlike traditional network segmentation methods, which tend to carve up environments into broad zones based on subnets or VLANs, microsegmentation pushes the boundary down to where modern breaches actually play out: between individual workloads, services, and identities.

 [Read More . . .]